 Lastly, it’s worth noting that quinoa is the only grain-like food allowed on this diet.
 It’s the sole exception since it packs all nine essential amino acids and helps with muscle maintenance.

 You can eat unsaturated fats on the Galveston Diet meal plan, as they’re a healthier choice for anyone trying to lose weight and support overall health.

 The best sources of healthy fats to add to your Galveston Diet shopping list include:

 - seeds (pumpkin, pine nuts, sunflower)

-The ideal vegetables for this diet are those that are low in starch and high in anti-inflammatory antioxidants, such as:
+The ideal vegetables for the Galveston Diet are those that are low in starch and high in anti-inflammatory antioxidants, such as:

-Fruits that are low in sugar and rich with antioxidants are prized on the Galveston Diet food list.
+Fruits that are low in sugar and rich in antioxidants are prized on the Galveston Diet food list.

 What Not to Eat